 Walther introduced its Walther PPK (Polizei Pistole Kurz, or Short Police Pistol) in 1931.
 Almost 50 years after, it found its way to the United States market.
 The Walther started marketing PPK in 1983.
-It quickly became very popular among European police agencies and civilian shooters since the gun was reliable and easy to conceal, but of moderate power.
+It quickly became trendy among European police agencies and civilian shooters since the gun was reliable and easy to conceal but of moderate power.

 The PPK gained wider popularity after it has become a weapon of choice for James Bond, a secret agent 007 from the Ian Flemmings novel.

 The PPK was a more compact version of Walther PP for the use of the police, especially the plainclothes police, of which Germany had something of a surplus during the 1940s.
 Introduced in 1983, it has also been waved about in many a spy movie from James Bond down (Bond has just upgraded to the more recent Walther P99).

 These were the first successful double-action automatics.
 Production ceased after the war but resumed in the mid-1960s, and the Walther PP and PPK have remained in widespread service ever since.
 The original Walther PP was offered in the 7.65-mm (0.301-in) and 9-mm Short (0.38-in) calibers; since the 1960s, a version in 0.22-in Long Rifle (5.59-mm) caliber has been widely sold for plinking.

 A handful of Walther PPs was made in a 6.35-mm (0.25-in) caliber before the war.
 One oddity is the Walther PPK7S, a PP frame with the barrel and slide of the PPK: this was built to get around the 1968 US gun control laws, which introduced a minimum size for imported handguns.